QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

     float x;
     float y = 1.0; // 👉 default value
-    static int ZZZ; // 👉 class attribute static const int TTT = 200; // 👉 class constant
+    static int ZZZ; // 👉 class attribute static const int TTT = 200; // 👉 class constants
 };
 // 🎯 to initialize a class attribute,
 // you must add after the declaration: int XXX::ZZZ = 0;
 ```

-➡️ Attributes without a default values must be initialized in a constructor, unless they have a default constructor.
+➡️ Attributes without a default value must be initialized in a constructor, unless they have a default constructor.
 </div><div>

 #### Methods